SamoraHunter/ensemble_genetic_algorithm/README.md

 ## Installation

-This project includes a comprehensive setup script to create a dedicated Python virtual environment and install all necessary dependencies.
+This project can be installed using the provided setup script or manually.

 ### Prerequisites